Comedian Bob Newhart, deadpan master of sitcoms and telephone monologues, dies at 94

-LOS ANGELES — (AP) — Bob Newhart, the deadpan accountant-turned-comedian who became one of the most popular TV stars of his time after striking gold with a classic comedy album, has died at 94.
+LOS ANGELES — Bob Newhart, the deadpan accountant-turned-comedian who became one of the most popular TV stars of his time after striking gold with a classic comedy album, has died at 94.

 Jerry Digney, Newhart’s publicist, says the actor died Thursday in Los Angeles after a series of short illnesses.